 - Post-Secondary Preparations: School Liaisons leverage installation and school resources to provide graduating military students with access to post-secondary information and opportunities.

 - Special Needs System Navigation: School Liaisons provide information about installation and community programs and services, make referrals to the Exceptional Family Member Program, and offer assistance in navigating the administrative systems within local education agencies.

 Public School Information

 *Please note: In Virginia, your physical address determines the schools your children will attend.

-The JEBLC SLO services the following Virginia Beach City Public Schools:
+The JEBLC SL services the following Virginia Beach City Public Schools:

 Private School information

 There are many private school options in the Hampton Roads area which include, but are not limited to Montessori, Religiously Affiliated, and Special Education to name a few.
 The Virginia Council for Private Education (VCPE) provides a complete listing of private school options for the state of Virginia at https://www.vcpe.org/.
 Additionally, The Private School Review at https://www.privateschoolreview.com/ can provide a listing of all schools by the local city.

 Many parents choose to provide their child's education outside of the public school setting and the state regulations governing the home school option varies by state.
 Virginia's Department of Education (VDOE), and consequently Virginia Beach City Public Schools (VBCPS), requires parents to file a letter of intent.
 The information necessary to provide home instruction in the city of Virginia Beach can be found online at https://www.vbschools.com/academic_programs/programs/home_instruction.